olkitu/docker-laravel-project-template/README.md

 cd project_name
 ```

-Delete `.git` directory and creat new repository in same directory `git init`.
+Delete `.git` directory and create new repository in same directory `git init`.

 Copy `.env.example` to `.env`.